 NCRC Skill-up Course

-Call 704-669-4033 for more information or to schedule your career certification test, or email Danielle Beam, Career Services Assessment Coordinator, at email@example.com.
+Call 704-669-4033 for more information or to schedule your career certification class or test, or email Danielle Beam, Career Services Assessment Coordinator, at email@example.com.

 We provide customized pre-employment testing and training services for local employers.
 Examples of pre-employment testing include: